How to get ratings and reviews for your business

 According to Text Anywhere’s study, SMS marketing has an average open rate of about 98%.

-That’s many chances of getting your customers to read your message.
+That’s a good chance of getting your customers to read your message.
 Of course, nobody likes pending notifications, so there’s a chance they might open it without even reading it, but there are a few ways to optimize your chances:

 Import reviews from other sales channels